Aether theories: Luminiferous aether

+Electric aether

+Before any connection was made between light and electromagnetism, an electric aether was proposed to explain electrostatic phenomena.
+Johann Euler, developed a model for electrostatic forces in 1757 based on fluid dynamics in the aether, before the introduction of Coulomb's law.
+Johann's father, Leonhard Euler hypothesized in 1760 that the luminiferous aether could explain electric phenomena.

 Mechanical gravitational aether

 From the 16th until the late 19th century, gravitational effects had also been modeled using an aether.
 In a note at the end of his work "A Dynamical Theory of the Electromagnetic Field", Maxwell discussed a model for gravity based on a medium similar to the one he used for the electromagnetic field.
 He concluded that the medium would have "an enormous intrinsic energy" and would necessarily have to be diminished in areas of mass.
 He could not "understand in what way a medium can possess such properties" so he did not pursue it further.
 The most well-known formulation is Le Sage's theory of gravitation, although variations on the idea were entertained by Isaac Newton, Bernhard Riemann, and Lord Kelvin.
 For example, Kelvin published a historical note on Le Sage's model in 1872, noting that Le Sage's proposal disagreed with conservation of energy.
 Kelvin suggested a possible way to salvage it using the Kelvin's vortex theory of the atom.
 That theory was extended by JJ Thomson but ultimately abandoned as not productive.

 None of those concepts are considered to be viable by the scientific community today.